 It is very simple to use and makes storing, sending and receiving Bitcoins easy!
 You can also set up recovery options, which means your wallet is safe if your computer stops working.

 The Electrum Bitcoin wallet is also one of the most popular software wallets and has been operating since 2011.
 It offers a good level of security and a cool range of features.

-It is a decentralised software wallet which means that there is never any downtime (and adds extra security).
+It is a decentralized software wallet, which means that there is never any downtime (and it also adds extra security).
 Your private keys are also encrypted, making them harder for hackers to break in to and steal your funds!
 You can even export your private key so that you can access your wallet on other Bitcoin clients.

 Overall, Electrum is a great choice if you’re looking for a free and secure software wallet!